aecon/prionBrain3D/README.md

 # prionBrain3D

-A toolkit for image processing of large, three-dimensional whole mouse brains.
+A python toolkit for image processing of large, three-dimensional whole mouse brains.

 *CAUTION: WORK IN PROGRESS!*